CANNABIS COMPASSION PROGRAMS AND TAXATION BILLS SIGNED, FARMER’S MARKET BILL VETOED BY GOVERNOR

 The high cost of medical cannabis, particularly its taxation, has made it impossible for many patients who are financially challenged to obtain a sufficient and steady supply of their medicine.

 SB 34 (Weiner, 2019), exempted cannabis donated to financially challenged patients from taxation.
 Provisions of that law will expire on March of 2025, and must be renewed, in order to continue to supply needy patients with cannabis.
-AB 2555 seeks to keep these critical donation programs in place.
+AB 2555 extends these critical donation programs for another five years.

 SB 1059 (Bradford amends the definition of gross receipts in the Sales and Use Tax Law to exclude the amount of any state cannabis excise tax and sales and use tax imposed on a cannabis retailer, preventing double taxation at the local level.